-68. After the Bank provides its comments, the PMOs will prepare safeguards instruments needed to address identified impacts.
+- 80. After the Bank provides its comments, the PMOs will prepare safeguards instruments needed to address identified impacts.
 All subproject safeguards instruments shall be prepared by the DPWH and MMDA PMOs in collaboration with the relevant LGUs.
 It is the responsibility of the PMOs to obtain required GOP permits and clearances and ensure LGU cooperation and assistance in securing and implementing resettlement solutions where needed.
 Liaising with the Environmental Management Bureau (NCR) will be necessary.
-The PMOs are responsible for the quality and accuracy of the information in the safeguards plans and for the transmission of these documents to EMB-DENR (Environmental Management Bureau-Department of Environment and Natural Resources) and any other relevant GOP agencies.

-58. Based on the screening matrix the following instruments will be required for each project activity.

-Category A Full ESIA, ESMP, ECOP (RAP, Due diligence reports when necessary) Category B ESIA, ESMP and ECOP (RAP, Due diligence reports when necessary) Category C Project Description Report (refer to Annex A-2) with ESMP/ECOP
+The PMOs are responsible for the quality and accuracy of the information in the safeguards plans and for the transmission of these documents to EMB-DENR (Environmental Management Bureau-Department of Environment and Natural Resources) and any other relevant GOP agencies. - 58.
+Based on the screening matrix the following instruments will be required for each project activity. - Category A Full ESIA, ESMP, ECOP (RAP, Due diligence reports when necessary) - Category B ESIA, ESMP and ECOP (RAP, Due diligence reports when necessary) - Category C Project Description Report (refer to Annex A-2) with ESMP/ECOP

-Figure 4: Project Safeguards Process
+Figure 3: Project Safeguards Process

-- 69. Social impacts other than resettlement and land acquisition Resettlement of ISFs is a significant impact given the situation in the waterways and pumping stations.
-Per Resettlement Policy Framework, impacts on individual PAPs will be assessed through socioeconomic survey regardless of whether they need to relocate or not, as in the case of temporary economic displacement of vendors and small businesses.
+- 81. In the event that significant adverse environment and social impacts are identified during screening, a full ESIA becomes necessary for a new or existing pumping station.
+The full ESIA, where required, covers all potential issues including waste management, pollution control, resettlement, and considers appropriate alternative designs or mitigation measures.
+The DPWH may need to commission consultants to prepare a full ESIA.
+A sample ToR and recommended outline for a full ESIA is shown in Annex C. - 82.
+Social impacts other than resettlement and land acquisition.
+Resettlement of ISFs is a significant impact given the situation in the waterways and pumping stations.
+Per Resettlement Policy Framework, impacts on individual PAPs will be assessed through socio-economic survey regardless of whether they need to relocate or not, as in the case of temporary economic displacement of vendors and small businesses.
 Economic impacts, expected to be minimal as the proposed project will pursue in-city or near city relocation, for resettled as well as host communities will be covered by a RAP.
 Sub-project ESIA will include assessment of other social impacts other than resettlement (e.g. temporary access issues and safety related issues in subproject construction, operation and maintenance).
-The sub-projects ECOP/ESMP will address these impacts. - 70.
+The sub-projects ECOP/ESMP will address these impacts. - 83.
 Safeguard documents, including ESIA, ECOPs, ESMPs and RAPs, will be subject to consultation and disclosure in an accessible place, in a timely manner, in a form and language understandable to key stakeholders, prior to the finalization of the documents.
 Particular attention will be given to ensure project-affected persons have adequate time and ready access to draft documents before consultation takes place.
 Outputs from the technical assistance to the DENR under the GEF support on water quality monitoring will take safeguards considerations into account.

-Step 4: Review and clearance of safeguards documents
+Step 4: Reviewand clearance of safeguards documents

-71. The World Bank Task Team will review the documents, conduct a due diligence review as needed, and provide feedback (as necessary) to DPWH and MMDA leading to approval and clearance of the safeguard instruments.
+84. The World Bank Task Team will review the documents, conduct a due diligence review as needed, and provide feedback (as necessary) to DPWH and MMDA leading to approval and clearance of the safeguard instruments.
 The social and environmental safeguards documents will be reviewed by the appropriate World Bank Task Team specialist, who will consult with the Regional Safeguards Secretariat as needed.